19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (d) the Registrar shall not be concerned to enquire into the regularity or validity of the charge and shall, on acceptance of the instrument to register or notify the charge, register or notify the charge in the appropriate register maintained by the Registrar under the Land Titles Act, the Land Titles (Strata) Act or the Registration of Deeds Act, as the case may be;

-(e) the charge shall on the application of the member or any other person having an interest in the property, be cancelled if the Board is satisfied of the occurrence of any event prescribed in any regulations made under section 77(1) for the purposes of this paragraph.
+(e) the charge shall, on the application of the member or any other person having an interest in the property, be cancelled if the Board is satisfied of the occurrence of any event prescribed in any regulations made under section 77(1) for the purposes of this paragraph.

 [5/87; 39/2000; 15/2006; 18/2009; 22/2010; 20/2011; 23/2012]